jazzlife/jump/readme.md

 #### Multiple Languages

-Lumen, by default, supports multiple languages and in Jump we enhanced this feature a bit, so now you can change the language from the URL.
+Lumen, by default, supports multiple languages and in Jump we enhanced this feature a bit, and now you can change the language from the URL.

-> **Note:** If no language is passed in the query string (`hl` parameter), the preferred language will be matched automatically.
+> If no language is passed in the query string (`hl` parameter), the preferred language will be matched automatically.

 ###### Usage: